 Life lessons don’t only come from high-powered motivational speakers, sweet-awesome blogs with sweet-awesome anvil logos, or serene old grandparents in rocking chairs.
 Inspiration and opportunities for growth are all around if you open yourself up to the possibilities.

-If your mind and heart are open, you can find new perspectives (and sometimes controversial life lessons) in some of the most unexpected places – from a child with a uniquely untainted view of the world, a tip on the back of a cereal box, or even from a scary movie.
+If your mind and heart are open, you can find new perspectives (and controversial life lessons) in some of the most unexpected places – from a child with a uniquely untainted view of the world, a tip on the back of a cereal box, or even from Star Wars.
 Let go of your preconceptions of institutional wisdom, and start embracing unexpected life lessons and new opportunities to think, feel, and discover.

 5. Get Weird and Stay Weird